 The Creative Placemaking Team's work is currently focused in seven core neighborhoods surrounding downtown Toledo, including Vistula, Lagrange Street/ONE Village, Old West End, Junction, Historic Old South End, East Toledo, and Uptown.
 Collaborative work in each neighborhood is continuous and ongoing.
 Below is a snap shot of some of our current projects.

-The next Spoken Storytelling event will take place on Thursday, December 7th with the theme "Folk Tales & Local Legends."
+Upcoming Events: The next Spoken Storytelling event will take place on Thursday, December 7th with the theme "Folk Tales & Local Legends."
 The event will take place at the Original Sub Shop on Broadway in south Toledo near the Train Station.

 Students Stand Against Gun Violence at TPS